villaitatti/dpub/README.md

-# Yashiro and Berenson: Arti History between Italy and Japan
+# Yashiro and Berenson: Art History between Japan and Italy
 This project is being migrated from Drupal to ResearchSpace

 ## How to use